matt-manes/pixelripper/README.md

-# pixelripper
+# Pixelripper
 Package and CLI for downloading media from a webpage. <br>
 Install with:<br>
 <pre>
 pip install pixelripper
 </pre>

-pixelripper contains a class called PixelRipper and a subclass called PixelRipperSelenium.<br>
+Pixelripper contains a class called PixelRipper and a subclass called PixelRipperSelenium.<br>
 PixelRipper uses the requests library to fetch webpages and PixelRipperSelenium uses a selenium based engine to do the same.<br>
 The selenium engine is slower and requires more resources, but is useful for webpages that don't render their media content without a JavaScript engine.<br>